 A parental guide to substance abuse and a teen bullying guide:

-How is Ore City ISD protecting against flu and other viruses?
+How is Ore City ISD protecting against COVID-19, flu, and other viruses?

 - OCISD is educating our staff and students on healthy practices, such as hand washing, use of hand sanitizers, and proper cough etiquette